FiloSottile/homebrew-musl-cross/README.md

 By default it will build a full cross compiler toolchain targeting musl Linux amd64.

-(Note: a full build can take up to several hours.)

 You can then use `x86_64-linux-musl-` versions of the tools to build for the target.
 For example `x86_64-linux-musl-cc` will compile C code to run on musl Linux amd64.